api-search/strategy-core/README.md

   - openapi-operation-tags
   - openapi-operation-security
 ```
-## API Responses Must Be Meaningful and Consistent
+## API Responses Must Be Meaningful and Consistent (api-responses-must-be-meaningful-and-consistent)
 All API responses should follow Internet, industry, and enterprise standards, providing a meaningful and consistent communication and structure, always providing what was intended for API consumers, while ensuring things are always as simple as possible--always reducing the cognitive load.

 ```